1 - AN ILLUSION

 An eerie feeling greeted her as she walked into the house.
 All the lights were off, and the cleanliness of the place coupled with silence threw her off a bit.
 Based on what she saw, it was a definite sign that she was alone.

 Quickly, she dashed up the stairs to her bedroom.
 The idea of a nice hot shower captivated her mind.
 It was nice to get out of her work clothes without a barrage of accusations and questions.
 Lydia was grateful for the opportunity to hop in the shower before she went downstairs to figure out what she would prepare for dinner.

 It was mind-numbing to acknowledge that she no longer cared to find her fiancé in the house when she reached it at the end of the day.
-After three years of dating, she believed they should already be married with a baby here or on the way.
+After three years of dating, she had once believed they should already be married with a baby here or on the way.
 The only thing she and Kemi shared was a mutual affiliation for one another.
 Their relationship was more like that of roommates than lovers.

-As they continued their pretense of the happily engaged couple, Lydia came to realize the love she desperately sought no longer resided within them, if it ever really took residence between the two at all.
+As they continued their pretense of the happily engaged couple, Lydia came to realize the love she desperately sought no longer resided with them, if it ever really took residence between the two at all.

 The man she was supposed to marry showed no interest in her at all.
-When she mistakenly brought up her concerns with her family members, Lydia was told to shut her mouth and quit complaining.
+When she mistakenly brought up her concerns with her mother, Lydia was told to shut her mouth and quit complaining.
 Any words she spoke about canceling the wedding were instantly struck down and made a forbidden conversation topic.

 Wedding invitations went out as planned in accordance with both families’ stipulations.
 Everyone was overjoyed as the day closed in for the two young people to finally tie the knot.

 Lydia accepted the duty she once believed to be a dream come true.
 Trusting a man who had no love for her was once a situation she worked diligently to overcome, but now, she resolved herself to the fact that the fantasy was never meant to become a reality.